noee/mcwsplasmoid/README.md

 A .qbs project file is provided and can be used with QtCreator.
 Just modify the project run options to use plasmoidviewer or qmlscene.

-The plasmoid has been tested with Plasma5 default themes.
+The plasmoid has been tested with Plasma5 and KVantum themes.